Blood Borne Infections

 should avoided with anyone other than a regular partner.
 Always

-use good quality condoms and carry them rather than try to
+use good quality condoms and carry them rather than try to obtain

-Alcohol weakens inhibitions and makes it easier to forget
+Alcohol weakens inhibitions and makes it easier to forget about

-Any person who on return from travel has any reason
+Any person who on return from travel has any reason to believe

-get a thorough check up at their local VD clinic.
+check up at their local VD clinic.